handihealth/C4H_dental_challenge/README.md

 ### Some basic openEHR/Ehrscape concepts

-The HANDI-HOPD Ehrscape API consumes, retrieves and queries patient healthcare data using a standardised specification and querying format defined by the openEHR Foundation. openEHR is complex and can be difficult for novices to understand (even those with a strong technical background ).
-In essence it provides a way for clinicians
+The HANDI-HOPD Ehrscape API consumes, retrieves and queries patient healthcare data using a standardised specification and querying format defined by the openEHR Foundation. openEHR is complex and can be difficult for novices to understand (even those with a solid technical background) but the Ehrscape API considerably simplifies the interface with openEHR systems.

+**Clinical Information components**
+[openEHR](http://openehr.org) provides a way for clinicians to define and share open-source, vendor-neutral clinical information components ('archetypes' and 'templates') which can be consumed, persisted and queried by different technology stacks, as long as they adhere to the openEHR specifications.
+Examples of archetypes used in this project are `'Procedure', 'Symptom', and 'Imaging result'`.
+These are managed by the openEHR Foundation using the [Clinical Knowledge Manager](http://openehr.org/ckm) tool and mirrored to [Github](https://github.com/openEHR/CKM-mirror), with a CC-BY-SA licence.

+**Key concepts**

 -   **baseUrl:** variable `baseUrl`: holds the base url of the REST service.
 To get to a specific REST service we’ll append it to the base url, i.e.: